hucker/splint/README.md

 ## Getting Started with Splint

 If you're familiar with `pytest`, getting started with `splint` is a breeze.
-Similar to `pytest`, `splint` allows you to write independent rules that verify the state of your system.
-These rules should be atomic and able to run in any order.
 If you're accustomed to writing tests with modules starting with "test" and functions beginning with "test", transitioning to `splint` will feel natural.
 Additionally, if you understand fixtures, you'll find that the concept is also available through environments.
-Every rule can be tagged with various attributes to allow filtering which rules to run and organization when reporting results.
+Rule may be tagged with attributes to allow tight control over running checks.

 ### Simple Rules

-You can start with simple rules that don't even reference `splint` directly:
+You can start with simple rules that don't even reference `splint` directly by returning or yielding a boolean value.

 ```python
 from junk import get_drive_space